Robert Joseph McManus: Priesthood

-On May 27, 1978, McManus was ordained to the priesthood for the Diocese of Providence by Bishop Kenneth Angell.
-Following his ordination, McManus was assigned as temporary assistant chaplain at Saint Joseph's Hospital in Providence as well as associate pastor at St. Matthew Parish in Cranston, Rhode Island.
-He was moved in 1981 to serve as associate pastor at St. Anthony Parish in Providence.
-McManus also fulfilled the role of Catholic chaplain at the Community College of Rhode Island (CCRI) during this period.
+On May 27, 1978, McManus was ordained to the priesthood for the Diocese of Providence by Bishop Kenneth Anthony Angell.
+Following his ordination, the diocese assigned McManus as temporary assistant chaplain at Saint Joseph's Hospital in Providence along with a posting as associate pastor at St. Matthew Parish in Cranston, Rhode Island.
+He was moved to Providence in 1981 to serve as associate pastor at St. Anthony Parish.
+McManus also worked as the chaplain at the Community College of Rhode Island (CCRI) during this period.